cabforum/servercert/docs/EVG.md

 3. The Applicant's Verified Method of Communication required by [Section 3.2.2.5](#3225-verified-method-of-communication) but still MUST perform the verification required by [Section 3.2.2.5.2](#32252-acceptable-methods-of-verification) (B);
 4. The Applicant's Operational Existence under [Section 3.2.2.6](#3226-verification-of-applicants-operational-existence);
 5. The Name, Title, Agency and Authority of the Contract Signer, and Certificate Approver, under [Section 3.2.2.8](#3228-verification-of-name-title-and-authority-of-contract-signer-and-certificate-approver); and
-6. The Applicant's right to use the specified Domain Name under [Section 3.2.2.7](#3227-verification-of-applicants-domain-name), provided that the CA confirms, using domain registration data consistent with [Section 3.2.2.7](#3227-verification-of-applicants-domain-name), that the Domain Name remains registered to the same Legal Entity previously validated for the EV Certificate.
+6. The Applicant's right to use the specified Domain Name under [Section 3.2.2.7](#3227-verification-of-applicants-domain-name), provided that the CA confirms the Domain Name remains registered to the same Legal Entity.
+This confirmation SHALL be performed using the first of the following methods that is successful:

+A. Verifying the domain registration data via an authenticated channel with the domain registrar or registry;
+B. Relying on a domain control validation, performed in accordance with Baseline Requirements Section 3.2.2.4, that is less than 48 hours old;
+C. Performing a new domain control validation in accordance with Baseline Requirements Section 3.2.2.4.

 ##### 3.2.2.14.2 Re-issuance Requests